sramshaw/t_rx/README.md

 ## [ti-re:ks] The tiny C/C++ Rx implementation
 ### Foreword
 T_rx or tirnsr_rx is a tiny version of [ReactiveX [Rx]](http://reactivex.io/intro.html).
-It offers a flatmap and fluent way to combine lambdas.
+It offers a flatmap and fluent way to combine C# inspired lambdas.
 All memory is reserved on the stack, nothing on the heap.

-This is aiming at programs that need to fit on 32kB (Ex: single Parallela core).
+This is aiming at programs that need to fit on 32kB (Ex: single [Parallela](https://www.adapteva.com/parallella/) core).

 ReactiveX [Rx] is a powerful language that can change, where applicable, the way we code event based systems.
 It can and has been used in place of what would have been accomplished via small interpreters and/or state machines.